Speculative evolution: Alternative evolution

-Evolution of the future
+Future evolution

 The evolution of organisms in the Earth's future is a popular subset of speculative evolution.
 A relatively common theme in future evolution is civilizational collapse and/or humans becoming extinct due to an anthropogenic extinction event caused by environmental degradation.
-After such a mass extinction event, the remaining fauna and flora evolve into a variety of new forms, it also shows us they evolution of post-humans beings.
-Although the foundations of this subset were laid by Wells's The Time Machine already in 1895, it is generally agreed to have been definitely founded through Dixon's After Man in 1981, which explored a fully realized future ecosystem set 50 million years from the present.
+After such a mass extinction event, the remaining fauna and flora evolve into a variety of new forms.
+Although the foundations of this subset were laid by Wells's The Time Machine already in 1895, it is generally agreed that it was definitively established by Dixon's After Man in 1981, which explored a fully realized future ecosystem set 50 million years from the present.
 Dixon's third work on speculative evolution, Man After Man (1990) is also an example of future evolution, this time exploring an imagined future evolutionary path of humanity.

 Peter Ward's Future Evolution (2001) makes a scientifically accurate approach to the prediction of patterns of evolution in the future.
 Ward compares his predictions with those of Dixon and Wells.
 He tries to understand the mechanism of mass extinctions and the principles of recovery of ecosystems.
 A key point is that "champion supertaxa" who diversify and speciate at a greater rate, will inherit the world after mass extinctions.
 Ward quotes the paleontologist Simon Conway Morris, who points out that the fantastical or even whimsical creatures devised by Dougal Dixon, echo nature's tendency to converge on the same body plans.
-While Ward calls Dixon's visions "semi-whimsical" and compares them to Wells' initial visions in The Time Machine, he nonetheless continues the use of analogous evolution, which is a larger trend in speculative zoology.
+While Ward calls Dixon's visions "semi-whimsical" and compares them to Wells's initial visions in The Time Machine, he nonetheless continues the use of analogous evolution, which is a larger trend in speculative zoology.

 Future evolution has also been explored on TV, with the mockumentary series The Future is Wild in 2002, for which Dixon was a consultant (and author of the companion book), and the series Primeval (2007–2011), a drama series in which imagined future animals occasionally appeared.
 Ideas of future evolution are also frequently explored in science fiction novels, such as in Kurt Vonnegut's 1985 science fiction novel Galápagos, which imagines the evolution of a small surviving group of humans into a sea lion-like species.
 Stephen Baxter's 2002 science fiction novel Evolution follows 565 million years of human evolution, from shrewlike mammals 65 million years in the past to the ultimate fate of humanity (and its descendants, both biological and non-biological) 500 million years in the future.
 C. M. Kosemen's 2008 All Tomorrows similarly explores the future evolution of humanity.
 Speculative biology and the future evolution of the human species are significant in bio art.